 Caroline Colliss holds a Bachelor of Science in Human Movement and Italian Language and a Diploma of Education in Physical Education, Health and Italian, both from the University of Western Australia.
 Caroline has over 20 years of experience as a teacher, having taught the subjects of health, physical education and outdoor education in addition to art and Italian.
 She has also mentored pre-service teachers at the University of Notre Dame in Fremantle.

 Caroline joined Kerry Street as our Language other than English teacher in 2016 and has worked diligently to adapt her teaching methods and materials to meet individual student’s needs.
-In 2019, Caroline took on the additional role of Artist in Residence and has introduced our students to a range of topical and thought-provoking artists, providing the impetus for whole school participation in movements such as Plastic Free July.
 From time to time, she supports our school even further by stepping in as a relief Education Assistant.

 Caroline first visited Italy as a 10-year old, which resulted in her life-long love of the country and its culture.
 She has visited many times since, each time coming away with a renewed appreciation for the country’s history and traditions.